Learn Chinese from social media

 Why "Mandarin Melon"?

-In Chinese the phrase "吃瓜" (chīguā), literally "eat melon" means to watch a spectacle without getting involved.
-A bit like the english phrase "peanut gallery."
+In Chinese the phrase "吃瓜" (chīguā), literally "eat melon," means to watch a spectacle without getting involved, a bit like the english phrase "peanut gallery."
 It comes from Chinese people eating melons while gossiping and watching crowds go by.
 It can also be used to describe watching juicy gossip unfold on social media.

 Also, melons are delicious 🍉.